-120. Establishing a Disciplinary Tribunal
+124. Establishing a Disciplinary Tribunal

-- (1) The Registrar may establish a Disciplinary Tribunal to inquire into a complaint or, if more than one complaint is made against the same person, into those complaints. - (2) A Disciplinary Tribunal comprises 3 members appointed by the Registrar. - 5 (3) The members of a Disciplinary Tribunal must include - (a) an experienced lawyer who is to be the chairperson of the Disciplinary Tribunal, and - (b) a member of the clergy.
+- (1) The Registrar may establish a Disciplinary Tribunal to hear and determine a charge. - (2) Subject to subclauses (3) and (4), a Disciplinary Tribunal comprises 3 members appointed by the Registrar. - (3) The members of a Disciplinary Tribunal must include - (a) an experienced lawyer who is to be the chairperson of the Disciplinary Tribunal, and - (b) a member of the clergy. - (4) For the purposes of hearing and determining a charge alleging an offence of child abuse or sexual abuse or an offence under clause 9, the Disciplinary Tribunal is to include at least one man and one woman.

-121. Notice of establishment of Disciplinary Tribunal
+125. Notice of establishment of Disciplinary Tribunal